Nuclear blasts…they’re not thought about much in modern society — at least not as much as they were a generation ago.

 Bad news…if your location is the intended target of the missile, you’re pretty much screwed.
 It’ll be only a few minutes until you’re turned to ash.

-Good news, you’ll never know with any certainty exactly where the ICBM is headed.
+The good news is you’ll never know with any certainty exactly where the ICBM is headed.
 Perhaps it’s your town.
-Perhaps it’s the town 30 minutes away.
+Maybe it’s the town 30 minutes away.
 So there’s some hope.

 If possible, seek shelter in the basement of a very strong building.

 Large multi-story commercial buildings are likely the best.
-These feature incredibly strong, dense basements that may help shield you from the inital blast.
+These feature incredibly strong, dense basements that may help shield you from the initial blast.